 - The oil pressure monitor cannot detect oil deterioration.
 Change the engine oil periodically.
-(Refer to section "11.(1) Changing the Engine Oil" .) - The charge monitor cannot detect battery deterioration or insufficient battery fluid.
+(Refer to section "12.
+Inspection/Maintenance".) - The charge monitor cannot detect battery deterioration or insufficient battery fluid.
 Inspect the battery fluid level periodically.
-(Refer to section "6-5.
-Battery Inspection" .) - Inspect the fuses if the engine is automatically stopped and none of the monitor lamps ("WATER TEMP", "CHARGE" and "OIL PRESS") light up.
-(Refer to section "4, Part Names" for fuse location.)
+(Refer to section "7-6.
+Battery Inspection".) - Inspect the fuses if the engine is automatically stopped and none of the monitor lamps ("WATER TEMP", "CHARGE" and "OIL PRESS") light up.
+(Refer to section "4.
+Part Names" for fuse location.)